Inventor-Physics/jarvis-_gui/README.md

 # jarvis-with-gui-and-machine-learning

-this is a artificial inteligense program made by aditya garg
+this is a artificial inteligense program made by me

 this helps with multiple multiple tasks